Remove and dispose for employers who don't own their premises

 Consult with your employees

-Victoria’s health and safety laws require employers to consult with employees and Health and Safety Representatives who are, or are likely to be directly affected by any health or safety matters so far as is reasonably practicable.
+Victoria's health and safety laws require employers to consult, so far as is reasonably practicable, with employees and health and safety representatives(if any) who are, or are likely to be directly affected by any health or safety matters.
 Consultation must include sharing information, giving employees the opportunity to express their views, and taking those views into account.
-For example, it is likely that areas of your workplace will be closed off while the asbestos is being removed, so it’s important your employees are aware of the situation.For more information about this duty, read VWA’s Consultation on health and safety – a handbook for workplaces.

 Request the updated asbestos register

 When asbestos is removed from your workplace, your building manager or owner must update their asbestos register to reflect the new condition of any asbestos that has been removed, enclosed or sealed.

 Request an updated copy of the register so that you can also update your own register.